by Victoria Mashkova – originally published at victoriamashkova.com

 Turns out you can’t ski moguls, in fact, you shouldn’t be on the mountain at all if your boot is the wrong size.
 All kinds of risk of injury if your foot is wobbly in the boot.
 Yep, that’s what mine felt like for whole seven years.
 And so I went to see the enlightened and the skilled at Christy Sports to find the right boot.
 One-and-a-half hours later after talking about my skiing abilities, skiing style, trying boots on, walking and flexing my feet, bending my knees, walking more, standing, taking the boots off, putting a different size on and walking again – I mean these guys are serious about ski boots – I found the ones.

 So here they are.
-Shiny boots by Atomic that fit like a glove and feel like I can sleep in them, no really!
+Shiny boots that fit like a glove and feel like I can sleep in them, no really!
 How do they look with my skis?
 Smashing!
 And don’t forget, a foot bed that fits your arch is another crucial part.
 It’s worth to do it right.
 You’ll feel you’re a reborn skier.